yan073/d3.chart.layout.hierarchy/README.md

-## Download Package
+## Download

-If you do not want to install the package, you can download it directly and embed it using a script tag.
+If you do not want to install the library, you can download it directly and embed it using a script tag.

 `d3.chart.layout.hierarchy` depends on [`d3.Chart`](http://misoproject.com/d3-chart/) which depends on [`D3`](http://d3js.org/), so include these packages in the reverse order: